bchan42/csc369-analysis/final_analysis/file_descriptions.md

 - **folium.ipynb** – Uses Folium to visualize food locations on interactive maps and saves them as HTML.
 The folium folder contains all the HTML maps.

+- **final_analysis.ipynb** – Combines all visuals used in final analysis report in a single notebook (in addtion, any other visuals I tried).
+These include some data exploration visuals, and more map visuals with Folium like distance analysis and K-Mean Clustering techniques.

 Additional markdown files:
 - **analysis_proposal.md** – Initial proposal outlining the research questions and approach.